 So what will happen if you bring on a non-alcoholic drink and it’s not allowed?
 For instance, some cruise lines have specific rules regarding container size or type.

 Don’t worry, you won’t be arrested or denied boarding.
-If you bring a non-alcoholic beverage that’s not allowed, the security staff may confiscate it.
+If you bring a non-alcoholic beverage that’s not allowed, at worst, the security staff may confiscate it.
 There’s also a chance that they don’t even notice the drinks or care.

 We’d still suggest following the guidelines set out by the cruise line, just to make things as easy as possible.